Yates Center in Woodson County, Kansas — The American Midwest (Upper Plains)

 Erected 1921 by the Rural School Children of Woodson County.

 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker Veterans Memorial (a few steps from this marker); World War and Veterans Memorial (within shouting distance of this marker); a different marker also named Veterans Memorial (approx. 9½ miles away); Buster Keaton's Birthplace (approx. 11 miles away); History of LeRoy, Kansas (approx. 14.9 miles away); a different marker also named Veterans Memorial (approx. 15 miles away); Opothleyahola (approx. 15 miles away); Founding of LeRoy, Kansas (approx. 15 miles away).
+At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
+Veterans Memorial (a few steps from this marker); World War and Veterans Memorial (within shouting distance of this marker); a different marker also named Veterans Memorial (approx. 9½ miles away); Buster Keaton's Birthplace (approx. 11 miles away); History of LeRoy, Kansas (approx. 14.9 miles away); a different marker also named Veterans Memorial (approx. 15 miles away); Opothleyahola (approx. 15 miles away); Founding of LeRoy, Kansas (approx. 15 miles away).
 Touch for a list and map of all markers in Yates Center.